nageshvkn/learn-python-from-nageswara-wiculty/Pedagogy.md

 # Prompts
 ```
-can you generate class notes for my python students for this chapter called "- if, if-else, if-elif-else"?  make sure you generate with elaborated content as much as you can..  with Theory, Code examples, Excersices and Mini projects. everything in one markdown file.
+can you generate class notes for my python students for this chapter called "- while and for Loops"?  make sure you generate with elaborated content as much as you can..  with Theory, Code examples, Excersices and Mini projects. everything in one markdown file.
 ```

 ### 🧠 Summary